-Latinx Critics Speak Out Against 'American Dirt;' Jeanine Cummins Responds
+Latinx Critics Speak Out Against 'American Dirt'; Jeanine Cummins Responds

 There's a book you might have heard of by now.
 It's called American Dirt, and it's the much-hyped new novel from author Jeanine Cummins that was released this week.

-It's the story of a Mexican woman named Lydia and her 8 year old son Luca, who flee their home and undertake a harrowing journey to the U.S. border after gunmen from a local drug cartel murder most of their family.
+It's the story of a Mexican woman named Lydia and her 8-year-old son Luca, who flee their home and undertake a harrowing journey to the U.S. border after gunmen from a local drug cartel kill most of their family.
 It's been hailed as "a Grapes of Wrath for our times."
 In fact, that quote is on the cover of the book.

 And that is one of the many problems with American Dirt, according to several critics.
 There have been tweet threads and essays, all arguing that the book deploys harmful stereotypes.
 Even a hashtag — My Latino Novel — has popped up on Twitter, where people are writing their own parodies.
-But there is so much more to say about race and identity in publishing, about who gets to tell what stories, and which of those voices are elevated in the mainstream culture.
+But there is so much more to say about race and identity in publishing, about who gets to tell what stories and which of those voices are elevated in the mainstream culture.

 Los Angeles Times writer Esmeralda Bermudez has been one of the most vocal critics of American Dirt.
 "In 17 years of journalism, in interviewing thousands of immigrants, I've never come across anyone like American Dirt's main character," Bermudez says.